What are the world's best Christmas markets?

 Once fortified, vast crafts tents await where everything from original paintings to wood carvings can be found for sale.

-For off-kilter Christmas presents, its a struggle to match this gem in the German capital.
+For off-kilter Christmas presents, it's a struggle to match this gem in the German capital.

 What makes it special:

-Come for the first rate shopping, but make sure to stick around for the nightly concerts, ranging from choral to jazz.
+Come for the first-rate shopping, but make sure to stick around for the nightly concerts, ranging from choral to jazz.
 No out-of-tune carols here.

 Strasbourg, France